Do you have what it takes to become an International Student Leader?

 Make your mark at McGill - become an International Student Leader!

 What kinds of programs, activities & events will I engage in?

 Principal experiential learning opportunities for International Student Leaders (ISLs) include:

 - Post-Arrival Orientation (“Meet & Greet” lounge, basic peer advising, referrals)

-- i-Week in February (planning, elaboration, promotion, delivery, assessment)
+- i-Week in January or February (planning, elaboration, promotion, delivery, assessment)